What it Takes to be an EPA Diver

 A lot of people ask how to become an EPA diver.

-Staff based in regional office locations with a dive unit can apply to be part of our diving program.
+EPA staff based in regional office locations with a dive unit can apply to be part of our diving program.
 Acceptance is based on a variety of criteria including physical fitness, swimming ability, experience with field surveys, diving certification level (e.g. SCUBA or surface supplied dive training level), and relevance to their current job.

 Our divers receive specialized training in areas such as polluted water diving and underwater science.
 This allows them to support monitoring, research, and emergency response efforts across the agency in a wide range of underwater conditions - from messy seafood processing outfalls to muddy sloughs to the open ocean.

-So if you're interested in becoming an EPA diver, brush up on your math and science!
 You can search current job openings and other opportunities at EPA careers.